rcemper/WsockClient.js/README.md

      ^WsockIn(5)="for replies"
      ^WsockIn(6)="exit"

-and with this echo server you get back a Global for output.
+and with this echo server you get back a Global as output

 you may call it from with class code or routine or command line